 - 300/335 students have been trained.

 - 96% of participants agreed more training sessions would be helpful.

 - 26% of participants have accessed free medical care at our partner clinic.

 - Unplanned pregnancies among our students have significantly dropped.

 Karibu Loo Won an All-Kenya Service Award as Business Continues to Improve.

-In September, the Karibu Loo team applied for and won the Kenyan hospitality industry’s MICE (Meetings, Incentives, Conferences and Exhibitions) Award for the “Best Sanitation Provider in Kenya”.
-The team was presented the award at a dinner event, which all the managers proudly attended.
+In September, the Karibu Loo team applied for and won the Kenyan hospitality industry’s MICE (Meetings, Incentives, Conferences, and Exhibitions) Award for the “Best Sanitation Provider in Kenya”.
+The team presented the award at a dinner event, which all the managers proudly attended.